adamsilver/fdpb/06-an-inbox.md

 The other problem with using a select box, is that it's always collapsed, even when there is enough space to lay them out in a more convenient fashion.
 One way around this would be to use Javascript to create vastly different experiences by using an adapative approach to design.

 Adapative design should always be a last resort because it's often more work which results in a computationally heavy interface that the browser needs to render.
-And as is the case here, creating an adapative interface relies on Javascript again.
+And as is the case here, creating an adapative interface relies on Javascript.

 That's not all though.
 If we adapted the select box into submit buttons, the server would need to handle the transmission of data from two completely separate components: a select box sends `selectName="value"` and a submit button sends `buttonName="value"`.

 #### A true menu component